-Renewable electricity standards are types of electricity portfolio standards typically targeted to spurring commercialization of less-polluting technologies (often with specific provisions to favor one or more particular technologies) in the electric power sector.
+Clean energy standards are types of electricity portfolio standards typically targeted to spurring commercialization of less-polluting technologies (often with specific provisions to favor one or more particular technologies) in the electric power sector.
 These standards can be designed so that each utility within a particular territory must obtain a certain percentage of its delivered electricity from a defined set of clean or renewable sources.
-Often this is combined with a mechanism that reduces overall compliance costs by allowing a utility that can exceed the standard to create tradable credits that can be banked for future use or sold to other utilities for
+To be considered a market based policy that creates a continuous incentive to reduce emissions, this mechanism should allow a utility that exceeds the standard to create tradable credits that can be banked for future use or sold to other utilities for their compliance obligations.
+Twenty-nine states and the District of Columbia already have their own clean or renewable electricity standards in place, some of which are tradeable.